Want to use

 1. START CASSANDRA and load sample database

 This tutorial assumes you have Cassandra running locally, but it isn’t a requirement.
+Your Cassandra cluster can be running someplace other than local.
 If Cassandra is running locally, the next step is load a sample keyspace and load up some data.
 In this tutorial, we’re going to use the CDM tool found at https://github.com/riptano/cdm-java.
 Using CDM is really simple.
 Just download the pre-built binary, update the permissions to make it executable (i.e.

 chmod 755 cdm) and run it